We’ve been asked all sorts of things over the years, so here’s our Luton Van FAQs page covering some of our most frequently asked questions.

 What Is The Minimum Age To Hire A Luton Van?

 To hire a Luton van, in most cases you’ll need to be at least 25 years old.

-This isn’t a condition of the hire company themselves, but a condition of their insurance provider who are less than generous when it comes to who they are prepared to cover.
+This isn’t a condition of the hire company themselves, but a condition of their insurance provider who is less than generous when it comes to who they are prepared to cover.

 Some hire companies are covered by insurers who are a little more open to younger drivers but not many.
 The only way to know for sure is to phone your local van hire companies and ask.